 - A treat pouch (we sell these at the school or you can bring something similar from home)

 - At least 250 soft, pea-sized treats (a FULL Ziploc baggie for example) - bring more than you think you will need.
 Please do not bring kibble, Zukes Mini Naturals, Beggin' Strips, carrots, etc... - they're too hard/dense/boring.
 Dogs prefer meat-based treats or cheese.
 Need treat ideas?
 Click here.

-- A properly fitted harness & a 6’-8’ flat leash (no retractable leashes allowed!)
+- A properly fitted harness or head halter & a 6’-8’ flat leash (no retractable leashes allowed!)

 - Come prepared for every class!
 The training starts before you enter, so have your treat pouch on you as you approach/enter the building and use a food magnet on your dog's nose if you need to.